FatsharkStudiosAB/stingray-vscode-debugger/readme.md

 	// Full path to the project you want to launch for debugging.
 	"project_file": "D:/pitchcrawl/pitchcrawl.stingray_project",

-	// List of additional plugins root paths used for compilation (i.e. resource maps) and debugging runtime.
-	// All toolchain plugins are automatically included.
-	"additional_plugins": [
-		"D:/stingray_html5"
-	],

 	// Recompile any modified resources in the project before launching.
 	"compile":true